freshsomebody/strategic-cache/README.md

 #### getOptions.fetchErrorHandler: Function
 When using strategy `StaleWhileRevalidate`, `.get` will return cached data immediately if it's a cache hit.
 As the result, you cannot simply use try/catch the error of your fetchFunction.

 It may sometimes be fine to ignore the error of the fetchFunction, but if you want to deal with that, you can assign your handler function to `getOptions.fetchErrorHandler`.
-It will receive an an Error object if there is error occured in the fetchFucntion.
+It will receive an an Error object if there is an error occured in the fetchFucntion.
 ```javascript
 const cacheValue1 = strategicCache.get('cacheKey', {
   strategy: 'StaleWhileRevalidate',